Groups, Orders, and Dynamics: The Conrad Property

 Now the preceding relations imply that the $f_i$'s are still positive for both $\preceq_{v^{-1}}$ and $\preceq_{w^{-1}}$, but at least one of these left-orders is different from $\preceq$.
 This concludes the proof. $ \square$

-We next deal with the case where the Conradian soul is nontrivial but admits finitely many left-orders ({\em i.e.} it is a Tararin group; see \S \ref{fin-uncount}).
+We next deal with the case where the Conradian soul is nontrivial but admits finitely many left-orders ({\em i.e.}, it is a Tararin group; see \S \ref{fin-uncount}).
 It turns out that, in this case, the left-order may fail to be an accumulation point of its conjugates.
 A concrete example is given by the $DD$-left-order on $\mathbb{B}_n$.
-Indeed, its Conradian soul is isomorphic to $\mathbb{Z}$ ({\em c.f.} Example \ref{CS-braids}), though it is an isolated point of the space of braid left-orders because its positive cone is finitely generated ({\em c.f.} \S \ref{fin-gen}).
+Indeed, its Conradian soul is isomorphic to $\mathbb{Z}$ (see Example \ref{CS-braids}), though it is an isolated point of the space of braid left-orders because its positive cone is finitely-generated (see \S \ref{fin-gen}).
 Now the $DD$-left-order has the Dehornoy left-order $\preceq_{_D}$ as a natural ``associate'', in the sense that the latter may be obtained from the former by successive flipings along convex jumps.
 For the case of $B_3$, this reduces to changing the left-order on the Conradian soul in the unique possible way.
 As shown below, $\preceq_{_D}$ is an accumulation point of its conjugates.
-Moreover, there is a sequence of conjugates of $\preceq_{_{DD}}$ that converges to $\preceq_{_D}$ as well.
+Moreover, there is a sequence of conjugates of $\preceq_{_{DD}}$ that converges to $\preceq_{_D}$ as well. \begin{small}\begin{ex} The sequence of conjugates $\preceq_j$ of $\preceq_{_D}$ by $\sigma_2^{j} \sigma_1^{-1}$ converges to $\preceq_{_D}$ in a nontrivial way.
+Indeed, if $w=\sigma_2^k$ for some $k>0$, then